canivel/CarND-Advanced-Lane-Lines/writeup.md

 #### 6. Provide an example image of the result plotted back down onto the road such that the lane area is identified clearly.

-In function `process_vid()`, I drew the lane onto the warped blank image, warped the blank back to original image space using inverse perspective matrix (Minv), then combined the result with the original image.
+In function `detectLanesVideo()`, I drew the lane onto the warped blank image, warped the blank back to original image space using inverse perspective matrix (Minv), then combined the result with the original image.

 ![alt text][image7]